Application Deadline: Friday, June 27, 2014. Please contact your campus coordinator for more information about spending the fall in London.

 - Student medical and program fee refund insurance policies

 - Pre-departure orientation

-On a space-available basis, students may purchase the optional transportation package consisting of round-trip airfare (Seattle – London – Seattle) and round-trip transfers overseas between the airport and the housing in London for an additional $695 excluding mandatory U.S. government and airline-imposed departure taxes, fees and fuel surcharges of $579 (subject to change) for which students will be billed separately.
+Optional Transportation Package On a space-available basis, students may purchase the optional transportation package consisting of round-trip airfare (Seattle – London – Seattle) and round-trip transfers overseas between the airport and the housing in London for an additional $TBC excluding mandatory U.S. government and airline-imposed departure taxes, fees and fuel surcharges of $TBC (subject to change) for which students will be billed separately.
 A minimum of 10 participants must purchase the flight for it to be offered.
 AIFS will reserve spaces at the above prices according to information on the student application form.
 Once airline tickets have been issued to students they can only be changed directly with the issuing agent- agent and airline-imposed penalties apply.
-AIFS cannot arrange airline tickets for students applying after Thursday, July 13, 2012.
-Participants wishing to cancel from the flight must notify AIFS in writing by Thursday, August 9, 2012.
+AIFS cannot arrange airline tickets for students applying after TBD, 2014.
+Participants wishing to cancel from the flight must notify AIFS in writing by Friday, August 1, 2014.
 Cancellation penalties may apply.
 Tickets are non-refundable after this date.

 - $250 refundable damage deposit